-To support GSD owners who wish to align with the WUSV Breed Program (here).
-You must use an accredited Australian Foreign Veterinary Radiologist (more info here) if you intend to use the HD-ED result as part of the WUSV Breed Program as this program requires two different flexed ML projections for each elbow joint (more info here).
+To support GSD owners who wish to align with the WUSV Breed Program (Download here).
+You must use an accredited Australian Foreign Veterinary Radiologist (more information HERE) if you intend to use the HD-ED result as part of the WUSV Breed Program as this program requires two different flexed ML projections for each elbow joint (more information HERE).

 DZG provides HD-ED scoring services to many umbrella organisations, incl.
 WUSV

-The DZG will examine and score x-rays as standard practice for SV & WUSV
+The DZG will score x-rays as standard practice for SV & WUSV

 You may choose any Australian vet who you trust has the expertise to provide good quality of x-ray images.

-You may choose to use an Australian Foreign Veterinary Radiologist (here).
+or you may choose to use an Australian Foreign Veterinary Radiologist (HERE).

 What's an Australian accredited Foreign Veterinary Radiologist (FVR)?

-WUSV recommends two x-ray projections for each elbow joint
+WUSV recommends 2 x-ray projections for each elbow joint